Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 Enter the command:

 14.6.
-This step is optional, but you can pin the current version of MongoDB, from further updates.
+This item is optional, but you can pin the current version of MongoDB, from further updates.

 Enter the entire command: